WINTER

 Origins: Norcia, Perugia, Umbria (Central)

 Etymologically speaking, Umbricelli either gets its name from umbrico or ‘earthworm’ in the Perugian dialect, or its region of origin.
 Its former moniker comes from its shape of fat, hand-rolled strands made with a dough constructed from just wheat flour and water.
 While simple, this pasta has been recognised by Italy’s Ministry of Agricultural, Food and Forestry Policies as a Prodotto Agroalimentare Tradizionale (PAT) or a “traditional agri-food product” due to its historical and rural beginnings.
 We offer a sauce of commensurate heartiness for this rustic pasta: alla Norcina, or in the style of Norcia’s famous pork butchers—who are renowned for their delicious charcuterie.
 Crumbled pork sausage forms the meaty base for this sauce, which is then enriched with white wine, nutmeg, mascarpone, and pecorino.
-This soul-and-belly warming sauce is lifted and brought to completion with freshly shaved black autumn truffles.
+This soul-and-belly warming sauce is lifted and brought to completion with freshly shaved black winter truffles.

 Origins: Salento, Puglia (South)